Ferenc Puskás

-Ferenc Puskás (né Purczeld; 1 April 1927 – 17 November 2006) was a Hungarian footballer and manager, widely regarded as one of the greatest players of all time and the sport's first international superstar.
+Ferenc Puskás (né Purczeld; 1 April 1927 – 17 November 2006) was a Hungarian professional footballer and manager.
+Nicknamed the "Galloping Major", Puskás is widely regarded as one of the greatest players of all time, the greatest Hungarian footballer of all time, and the sport's first international superstar.
 A forward and an attacking midfielder, he scored 84 goals in 85 international matches for Hungary and later played four international matches for Spain as well.
 He is the European all-time top assist provider in international football (53).
 He became an Olympic champion in 1952 and led his nation to the final of the 1954 World Cup.
 He won three European Cups (1959, 1960, 1966), ten national championships (five Hungarian and five Spanish Primera División) and eight top individual scoring honors.
-Known as the "Galloping Major", in 1995, he was recognized as the greatest top division scorer of the 20th century by the IFFHS.
+In 1995, he was recognized as the greatest top division scorer of the 20th century by the IFFHS.
 Scoring 802 goals in 792 official games during his career, he is the seventh top goal scorer of all time by the RSSSF.

-He was the son of former footballer Ferenc Puskás Senior.
-Puskás started his career in Hungary playing for Kispest and Budapest Honvéd.
+The son of former footballer Ferenc Puskás Sr., Puskás started his career in Hungary playing for Kispest and Budapest Honvéd.
 He was the top scorer in the Hungarian League on four occasions, and in 1948, he was the top goal scorer in Europe.
 During the 1950s, he was both a prominent member and captain of the Hungary national team, known as the Mighty Magyars.
 After the Hungarian Revolution, Puskás served a two year ban from UEFA.
 Despite failing to sign for Ethnikos Piraeus in 1957 under pressure from rival clubs, in 1958, he emigrated to Spain where he successfully signed for Real Madrid at the age of 31.
-While playing with the club, Puskás won four Pichichis and scored seven goals in two European Cup finals, winning the competition three times with the club and claiming five consecutive La Liga titles.
+While playing with the club, Puskás won four Pichichi Trophies, which is awarded to the top goalscorer of La Liga each season, and scored seven goals in two European Cup finals, winning the competition three times with the club and claiming five consecutive La Liga titles.
 He scored 619 goals in 618 matches in the Hungarian and Spanish leagues and National Cups.